michelnossin/pandaweb/README.md

 To connect our backend API Layer (Nodejs) to our database Mongo
 7. Python / Pandas / PyMongo
 Our initial script will create a Panda dataframe using some dummy data having several datatypes.
 It will also insert it into MongoDB
+Also we have a Python data API backend DataService.py if we dont want to use NodeJS.
+A utility script mongo_util.py will help use connect to MongoDB.

 # LETS INSTALL